Blog

 Family Healthcare (Texas Bluebonnet) Home Health in SW Fort Worth/Burleson, TX

-If you or someone you love is enrolled in a Family Healthcare / Texas Bluebonnet Health Plan and wondering whether home health care is covered, the short answer is: yes — and it is more accessible than most families expect.
-Texas Bluebonnet plans, administered through Family Healthcare, routinely authorize skilled nursing visits, personal care support, and therapy services provided in the home for qualifying members throughout SW Fort Worth, Burleson, and surrounding Tarrant and Johnson counties.
-Understanding how authorization works, what services are available, and how to connect with a Joint Commission Accredited home health care agency can make the entire process feel far less overwhelming.
-This article walks you through everything you need to know to get care started quickly and confidently.
+If your family member is enrolled in a Family Healthcare / Texas Bluebonnet Health Plan, home health care is covered — and getting started is simpler than most families expect.
+Texas Bluebonnet plans cover skilled nursing visits, therapy services, and personal care support at home for qualifying members throughout SW Fort Worth, Burleson, and the surrounding communities of Tarrant and Johnson counties.
+This guide explains what services are available, how authorization works, and how to connect with a Joint Commission Accredited home health agency that can get care in place quickly.

-Home Health Services Available Through Family Healthcare Coverage
+Home Health Services Covered Under Family Healthcare (Texas Bluebonnet)

-When a Family Healthcare member qualifies for home health benefits, the following services may be covered based on medical necessity and physician orders:
+When a Texas Bluebonnet member qualifies for home health benefits, several service types may be authorized based on medical necessity and physician orders.
+Each service requires prior authorization from Family Healthcare before visits begin.

 Skilled Nursing Services